moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run release`

-This script updates your CHANGELOG.md file, following [Semantic Versioning](https://semver.org/) and [Conventional Commits](conventionalcommits.org) conventions and generates a new git tag (to read more about this process, you can read through the standard-version documentation).
+This script updates your CHANGELOG.md file, following [Semantic Versioning](https://semver.org/) and [Conventional Commits](conventionalcommits.org) conventions and generates a new Git tag (to read more about this process, you can read through the standard-version documentation).

 ## `npm run lint`

 This script lints your Javascript files.

 ### Note